Kong/lua-resty-timer/README.md

             sub_interval = 0.1,       -- max cross worker extra delay
         }

+        local object
+        object = {                            -- create some object with a timer count = 0,
+            handler = function(self, param1)  -- the timer callback as a method
+                -- do something here
+                print(param1)                 --> "Param 1"
+            end,

-        -- create and add to object, but also pass it as 'self' to the handler object.timer = timer(options, object, "Param 1")
+            -- create and add to object, but also pass it as 'self' to the handler timer = timer(options, object, "Param 1"),
+        }

         -- anchor the object and timer
         _M.global_object = object     -- will be collected if not anchored